moria97/fastpdf4llm/README.md

 3. **Smart Formatting**: Automatically detects headings based on font size analysis
 4. **Table Detection**: Identifies and converts tables to Markdown table format
 5. **Image Extraction**: Extracts images and saves them to the specified directory
+6. **Configurable Parsing**: Adjustable tolerance settings for optimal text extraction from various PDF layouts

 ## Examples

 See the `examples/` directory for more usage examples:

-- `convert_financial_report/`: Converting financial reports with tables and images
+- `financial_report_cn/`: Converting financial reports with tables and images
-- `convert_table/`: Converting PDFs with complex tables
+- `table_data/`: Converting PDFs with complex tables
+- `car_user_manual/`: Converting car user manuals with extensive images and structured content

 ## Requirements